ejukebox/ejukebox-website/why-us.markdown

 -
 - We have also worked for Microsoft in highly technical roles, this means that we really understand technology better than the rest

 Our solution may be cheaper than the others, however we don't sacrifice on quality.
-As we have expertly designed and crafted our solution in the cloud, we can ensure that we get the [http://aka.ms/waf/cost](best value for money) and [http://aka.ms/waf/reliability](reliability), while at the same time ensuring that we pass on this value on to our customers.
+As we have expertly designed and crafted our solution in the cloud, we can ensure that we get the [best value for money](http://aka.ms/waf/cost) and [reliability](http://aka.ms/waf/reliability), while at the same time ensuring that we pass on this value on to our customers.

 - More music available compared to others
 - Intelligent music scheduling with songs on different rotations to other songs